 - 18. Catch limits for by-catch species groups (macrourids, rajids and other species) are defined in CM 33-03 and provided in Table 4.
-Within these catch limits, the total catch of by-catch species shall not exceed the following limits: - skates and rays (rajids) -5% of the catch limit of Dissostichus spp. or 50 tonnes, whichever is greater - Macrourus spp.
-16% of the catch limit of Dissostichus spp. or 20 tonnes, whichever is greater - all other species combined 20 tonnes.
+Within these catch limits, the total catch of by-catch species shall not exceed the following limits:

+- skates and rays (rajids) 2 tonnes

+- Macrourus spp.
+5 tonnes

+- all other species combined 5 tonnes.

 Table 4: Catch history for by-catch species (macrourids, rajids and other species), catch limits and number of rajids released alive in Division 58.4.3a.
 Catch limits are for the whole fishery (see CM 33-03 for details).
+No fishing took place in 2016.
 (Source: fine-scale data.)